Marine Building: In popular culture

 The building has often been used in filmmaking and television production.
 It was the setting for the final scene in the movie, Timecop and it was used as the headquarters of the Daily Planet in the popular television show Smallville and as the Freelancers headquarter in the TV show Continuum.
 The building was used in the movie Blade: Trinity.
 It stood in for the Baxter Building in New York City in 2005's Fantastic Four and its sequel, Fantastic Four: Rise of the Silver Surfer.

+The Netflix series Altered Carbon (2018) used the lobby as the home of a main character.